yoelbassin/Line-Counter/README.md

 # Github Line counter
-This script will count the total number of lines in your github project using bs4 and urllib
+This script will count the total number of lines in your github project using bs4 and urllib.

-for running the script either run the command:
+For running the script either run the command:

 ```
 python counter.py [file_url]